About insolvency practitioners

 They can also provide advice on specific debt problems, for example, whether bankruptcy is the best way to deal with your debts.
 They will charge for this service.
 This advice is freely available from your local Citizens Advice Bureau or the National Debtline.

 Authorising bodies license (authorise) insolvency practitioners.
-They are also responsible for maintaining professional standards and investigating complaints about an IPs.
+They are also responsible for maintaining professional standards and investigating complaints about an insolvency practitioner.

 How to use the directory

-The directory contains an IP's full contact details and those of their licensing (authorising) body.
+The directory contains an insolvency practitioner's full contact details and those of their licensing (authorising) body.

-You can search by county or an IP's known details, like name, company or authorisation number.
+You can search by county or an insolvency practitioner's known details, like name, company or authorisation number.

 When not to use this service